 Social Dumping in the Transformation Process?

-CESifo (Center for Economic Studies and Ifo Institute for Economic Research); National Bureau of Economic Research (NBER); Ludwig-Maximilians-Universität Munich
+CESifo (Center for Economic Studies and Ifo Institute); National Bureau of Economic Research (NBER); Ludwig-Maximilians-Universität Munich

 CESifo Working Paper Series No. 508